 “As a result of this plan, user trust in App Store transactions will erode,” Apple warned in a statement, “resulting to fewer chances for the approximately 482,000 registered developers in Korea who have earned over KRW8.55 trillion with Apple to date.”

-Similarly, Google claims that the law in South Korea was hurried and that it will affect customers and software developers.
+Similarly, Google claims that South Korea’s law was hurried and will affect customers and software developers.
 The Information Technology Industry Council of America claims that passing the bill will contravene cooperative trade agreements.

 After the voting on August 25, Korea Communications Commission Chairman Han Sang-hyuk noted, “Adjustments can be made in executing the policy.”
 “We are completely aware of Apple and Google’s concerns, and we will execute them with both industry stakeholders and users in mind.”